logdog/LearnDrake/pendulum/README.md

       const systems::Context<T>& context,
       systems::ContinuousState<T>* derivatives) const final;
 ```
-by writing the dynamics in state-space form, and modifying the `derivatives` state.
+by writing the dynamics in state-space form and modifying the `derivatives` state.
 There is also a function to get the energy of the system.
-The rest of the file is more or less boilerplate code which passes around (mutable) states and (mutable) parameters.
+The rest of the file is more or less boilerplate code that passes around (mutable) states and (mutable) parameters.

 You may ask yourself what is going on with these includes?
 Where are these files located?
 ```c++